 While we don’t currently offer programming for individual families (outside of a school partnership), we’d love to hear from you if you’d like us to reach out to your school with more information about Raise Ready Kids—please contact us.

 A Raise Ready Kids audio briefing is a ~15 minute audio recording offered to parents within a Raise Ready Kids partner school community.
 Audio briefings are sent out monthly, and as with a podcast, you can listen on-demand at any time that’s convenient for you – in the car, on a walk, or at home.

 What additional information, beyond the audio briefings and discussions, does Raise Ready Kids offer?

 Parents receive access to resources such as printable audio briefing summaries with reminders about Raise Ready Kids Strategies and additional sources of information for those who wish to go deeper.
 Perfect for your refrigerator!
 We’re always happy to point parents to further resources on topics of interest.

 While we don’t provide customized parenting support or consulting services to individual families, our monthly discussion sessions provide opportunities for parents to raise questions important to them.

 I’m a school administrator, support team member, or teacher…

-Raise Ready Kids is offered for any school providing programming in all or some grades between preschool (age 3) to Grade 3.
-Because Raise Ready Kids teaches parents foundational, universal parenting skills, the program is suited for all styles of curriculum and school cultures.
+Raise Ready Kids is offered for any school providing programming in all or some grades between preschool and Grade 3.
+Because Raise Ready Kids teaches foundational parenting mindsets and skills, the program is suited for all styles of curriculum and school cultures.